Termination: Key Considerations When Dismissing an Employee in New Zealand

 Examples of a good reason include:

-- redundancy, where you no longer require someone to perform the employee’s job for a genuine work-related reason like a restructure of the business.
+• redundancy, where you no longer require someone to perform the employee’s job for a genuine work-related reason like a business restructure.

 Fair Process